RumataEstorish/TizenWearableWebCommon/README.md

 ### Base
 Project built with rather old tizen libs, but they work stable (v0.13.29, it's libs from Gear S2 or Tizen 3.0.
 I don't remember).
 Also jquery requires. jquery-3.3.1 is ok.
 Every component can use Utils library, so it's important to download and include it either.
 If some code don't use it, next update I can rely on it either.

+Don't forget to copy "style.css" to make it looks better (yes, Samsung didn't include all styles into their libraries)

 ## Valuable code